Nebula-Block-Data/docs/Object_Storage/Tutorials/LinuxMac.md

 - `S3 Endpoint [s3.amazonaws.com]`: Use the **Hostname** from the Details page.
 - `DNS-style bucket+hostname...`: Same as the **Hostname** above.
 - `Encryption password`: Optional.
 If set, your files will be encrypted before upload and decrypted on download using this password.
-- `Path to GPG program`: For encrypting files locally before upload.
+- `Path to GPG program`: Optional.
+For encrypting files locally before upload.
 Leave blank unless you’ve installed and use GPG for file encryption.
 - `Use HTTPS protocol [Yes]`: Leave as `Yes` for secure transfers.
-- `HTTP Proxy server name`: Only needed if you're on a restricted network (like a company or school) that requires a proxy to access the internet.
-Leave blank otherwise
+- `HTTP Proxy server name`: Optional.
+Only needed if you're on a restricted network (like a company or school) that requires a proxy to access the internet.
+Leave blank otherwise.
 - `Test access with supplied credentials?
 [Y/n]`: Test the configuration with `Y`.
 - `Save settings? [y/N]`: Save the configuration with `y`.